Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • ensuring normal blood oxygen saturation.

-1. Eufillin for relieving an attack of shortness of breath.
+1. Eufillin to relieve an attack of shortness of breath.
 The drug is administered intravenously and relieves shortness of breath within a few minutes.

-3. With mild or moderate respiratory failure, oxygen inhalation is used.
+3. For mild or moderate respiratory failure, oxygen inhalation is used.
 However, here it is necessary to carefully select the oxygen concentration, because this can be both beneficial and harmful.

-In all patients with emphysema, physical programs are shown, especially chest massage, breathing exercises and patient training in kinesitherapy.
+For all patients with emphysema, physical programs are indicated, especially chest massage, breathing exercises and teaching the patient kinesitherapy.

-Do I need hospitalization for the treatment of emphysema?
-In most cases, people with emphysema are treated at home.
-It is enough to take medications according to the scheme, adhere to a diet and follow the doctor's recommendations.
+Is hospitalization necessary to treat emphysema?
+In most cases, patients with emphysema are treated at home.
+It is enough to take medications according to the schedule, adhere to a diet and follow the doctor’s recommendations.

 Indications for hospitalization:

-• a sharp increase in symptoms (shortness of breath at rest, severe weakness)
+• sharp increase in symptoms (shortness of breath at rest, severe weakness)

-• the appearance of new signs of the disease (cyanosis, hemoptysis)
+• the appearance of new signs of illness (cyanosis, hemoptysis)

-• ineffectiveness of the prescribed treatment (symptoms do not decrease, peak flowmetry indicators worsen)
+• ineffectiveness of the prescribed treatment (symptoms do not decrease, peak flow measurements worsen)

 • severe concomitant diseases

-• newly developed arrhythmias; difficulty in making a diagnosis.
+• newly developed arrhythmias; difficulties in establishing a diagnosis.

-Emphysema of the lungs has a favorable prognosis if the following conditions are met:
+Emphysema has a favorable prognosis if the following conditions are met:

 • Living in a clean air environment;

-• Sensitivity to medicines from the group of bronchodilator drugs.
+• Sensitivity to medications from the group of bronchodilators.

 Breathing exercises

-In the treatment of emphysema, it is recommended to regularly carry out various breathing exercises in order to improve the exchange of oxygen in the lung cavity.
-The patient follows for 10 - 15 minutes. inhale the air deeply, then try to hold it as long as possible on exhalation with a gradual exhalation.
-This procedure is recommended to be carried out daily, at least 3-4 rubles. a day, in small sessions.
+When treating emphysema, it is recommended to regularly conduct various breathing exercises in order to improve the exchange of oxygen in the lung cavity.
+The patient should do this for 10-15 minutes. inhale the air deeply, then try to hold it as long as possible while exhaling with gradual exhalation.
+This procedure It is recommended to carry out daily, at least 3 - 4 r. per day, in small sessions.

-The massage promotes the discharge of phlegm and the expansion of the bronchi.
+Massage helps remove mucus and dilate the bronchi.
 Classic, segmental and acupressure massage is used.
-It is believed that acupressure has the most pronounced bronchodilatory effect.
-Massage task:
+It is believed that acupressure has the most pronounced bronchodilator effect.
+The purpose of massage:

 • prevent further development of the process;